Thomas A. Lardaro, MD, MPH

 Assistant Professor of Clinical Emergency Medicine

 Dr. Lardaro grew up in Rhode Island and studied Biological Sciences at the University of Connecticut where he graduated summa cum laude.
-He worked two years as a researcher in molecular and cell biology at Harvard Medical School prior to attending medical school at the Johns Hopkins University School of Medicine.
-Prior to graduation from medical school, he was selected for the Pre-doctoral Clinical Research Training Program where he gained further research training and his MPH in Epidemiologic and Biostatistical Methods for Public Health and Clinical Research at the Johns Hopkins Bloomberg School of Public Health.
-While pursuing his emergency medicine residency at Vanderbilt University Medical Center, he worked as a full crewmember for Vanderbilt LifeFlight and took a keen interest in pre-hospital medicine.
-During EMS fellowship at the University of Cincinnati, Dr. Lardaro worked with the Cincinnati Fire Department, Cincinnati Police Department SWAT, and UC Air Care in addition to his duties as an attending physician.
+He worked for two years as a researcher in molecular and cell biology at Harvard Medical School prior to attending medical school at the Johns Hopkins University School of Medicine.
+While in medical school, Dr. Lardaro was selected for the Pre-doctoral Clinical Research Training Program where he gained advanced research training and his Master of Public Health degree in Epidemiologic and Biostatistical Methods for Public Health and Clinical Research at the Johns Hopkins Bloomberg School of Public Health.
+While pursuing his emergency medicine residency at Vanderbilt University Medical Center, he worked as a full crew member for Vanderbilt LifeFlight which was inspired by his strong interest in EMS and population health.
+Prior to joining the faculty at IUSOM, Dr. Lardaro completed his EMS fellowship at the University of Cincinnati Department of Emergency Medicine.

 National Association of EMS Physicians